tomcl/HowToUseGitTJWC/README.md

 ```

-After that, a Merge Commit will add _F''_ to the commit history with both _E_ and _D_ as immediate ancestors as in the automatic case.
+After that, a Commit will add _F''_ to the commit history with both _E_ and _D_ as immediate ancestors as in the automatic case.
 A Push after this will succeed and propagate the updated file to origin.
 Github Desktop will do both of these from the commit and action buttons respectively.

 For more details see the [github information](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/)